-[Tweet “I have grieved over the perfect portions for years.”]
+[clickToTweet tweet=”I have grieved over the perfect portions for years.” quote=”I have grieved over the perfect portions for years.”]

 And I will reference Justin often over the next few posts because he doesn’t struggle with this in the same way I do.
 Brace yourself, every night for the 27 years I have known him, Justin has the same bedtime snack – two Oreos.

-I fear at some point in our marriage journey I will discover he is a creepy stalker that likes women’s shoes, The Gilmore Girls, and thinks that the serving size on packages is more a rule than recommended dose.
+I fear at some point in our marriage journey I will discover he is a creepy stalker that likes women’s shoes, The Gilmore Girls, and thinks that the serving size on packages is more a rule than the recommended dose.

 Sure, he has other things.
 He’s a good businessman, so he knows to look ahead for the next project or build.
 And yeah, he gets a little panicked when the numbers don’t crunch.
 Nevertheless, he only eats two Oreos.

 It is only within the last few months that this heart issue has become a thing of the past.
 In my journey with fat/thin/fat/thin/obese/chubby/thin/fat I have struggled with the perfect portion.
 I am most leery of any diet that’s campaign starts with, “EAT AS MUCH AS YOU WANT…”